 - You may put tablets in a glass of water or apple juice.
-How much liquid to use depends on your child’s dose.
-Talk with the doctor.
+How much liquid to use depends on your dose.
+Talk with your doctor.
 Put this drug in the water or apple juice and stir.
-Have your child drink right away after this drug has dissolved.
-Rinse cup with more water or juice and have your child drink.
+Drink right away after this drug has dissolved.
+Rinse cup with more water or juice and drink.

 - If the tablet is crushed or broken, do not touch the contents.
 If you do touch the contents or get it in your eyes, wash hands or eyes right away.

 - Skip the missed dose and go back to your normal time.

 - Do not take 2 doses at the same time or extra doses.

 - Store in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.